manic-3dprint/VorpalHexapod/README.md

-# VorpalHexapodArduino
+# VorpalHexapodHuaDuino
-Arduino code for both the Vorpal Hexapod and Vorpal Hexapod Gamepad.
+Arduino code for both the Vorpal Hexapod and Vorpal Hexapod Gamepad using [HuaDuino](https://www.ebay.com/itm/312249230239).

 This is the Arduino IDE code for the current version of the Vorpal Hexapod Project.

-To compile it you need the latest CMUCAM5 (Pixie) library, and also the Adafruit 16 Channel Servo Controller Library.
+HuaDuino is Arduino Nano compatible with enhanced features.
+It integrates everything on a single PCB.
+It's a lot easier for people to make a bot.
+Embedded battery charging circuit, battery charging is more convenient.

 PROJECT WIKI
 -----------------------------